What is Next Step Fostering?

 You will be required to keep daily records about each child in your care and compile monthly reports as well.
 This is necessary as some children have had many homes in their childhood and these records are extremely useful for them to have later in their lives.

-We hold a Skills to Foster course that takes place over two or three days.
-During this course we will give you information about the assessment process and about fostering.
+We hold a Skills to Foster course that takes place over two days, which you may choose to attend.
+During this course we will give you information about the assessment process and about Fostering.
 Most work is in the form of exercises and role-play.
 Course attendees almost overwhelmingly report that they have found the course extremely enjoyable and informative.

 Will I be paid?

-There is an allowance for each child that is fostered by you and a fee paid to you as well.
-The fee is taxable and we have a financial advisor to help you with this advice if necessary.
+There is an allowance for each child that is Fostered by you and a fee paid to you as well.
 The level of payment depends on your experience and the degree of training courses you have successfully attended.

 Will I be taxed on this income?

-Our carers work on a self employed basis.
-Foster carers receive very favourable tax treatment on income derived solely from fostering.
+Foster Carers work on a self employed basis and the fee that you receive is taxable but as a Foster Carer you will receive very favourable tax treatment on income derived solely from Fostering.

-Under a new tax relief introduced in 2003, foster carers whose gross receipts from foster care do not exceed an individual limit will be exempt from tax on their income from foster care.
+Under tax relief introduced in 2003, Foster Carers whose gross receipts from Foster Care do not exceed the individual limit, will be exempt from tax on their income from foster care.
+Find out more at Gov.uk

 What sort of checks are carried out on my home?